Pedagogical development in RUN-EU

 Implementing constructive alignement and student-centred teaching and learning

-- Supporting students’ activity and agency learning
+- Supporting students’ activity and agency in learning

 - Following the principles of constructive alignment in our teaching